TheMaster1127/HTpy/DOCUMENTATION.md

 The `Sleep` feature in HeavenToPython (HTpy) allows developers to introduce delays or pauses in their scripts, which can be useful for various purposes such as controlling the timing of actions, implementing animations, or simulating real-time behavior.

+This feature does NOT work on the web HTpy playground.

 #### Syntax:

 ```ahk